 - On the other hand, don't buy garments that are too loose fitting

-to try and hide problems.
-Loose garments can make you look much bigger
+to try and hide weight.
+Loose garments can make you look much bigger than

 public.
 Sweats are baggy and also reveal too much of your body to every

 stranger who walks behind you.
 They have no class.